-- A. Formulate and revise questions about a research topic, broadening or narrowing the inquiry as necessary. - B. Gather and organize information from various sources, including internet resources, electronic databases, and other technology. - C. Objectively evaluate primary and secondary sources for their credibility, reliability, accuracy, usefulness, and limitations, that includes identifying their main and supporting ideas, points of view, conflicting information, and any misconceptions or biases. - D. Synthesize multiple streams of information from a variety of sources to
+- A. Formulate and revise questions about a research topic, broadening or narrowing the inquiry as necessary. - B. Gather and organize information from various sources, including internet resources, electronic databases, and other technology.

-- support claims and introduce counterclaims. - E. Create research products aligned with the demands of the reading and writing standards. - F. Cite primary and secondary sources for quoted and paraphrased ideas using a standard method of documentation, such as the Modern Language Association (MLA) or American Psychological Association (APA). - G. Define the meaning and legal consequences of plagiarism and follow ethical and legal guidelines for gathering and using information. - H. Demonstrate ethical use of all sources, including the internet and new technologies as they develop.
+- or the American Psychological Association (APA). - e) Define the meaning and consequences of plagiarism and follow ethical and legal guidelines for gathering and using information. - f) Demonstrate ethical use of the Internet. - C. Objectively evaluate primary and secondary sources for their credibility, reliability, accuracy, usefulness, and limitations, that includes identifying their main and supporting ideas, points of view, conflicting information, and any misconceptions or biases. - D. Synthesize multiple streams of information from a variety of sources to support claims and introduce counterclaims. - E. Create research products aligned with the demands of the reading and writing standards. - F. Cite primary and secondary sources for quoted and paraphrased ideas using a standard method of documentation, such as the Modern Language Association (MLA) or American Psychological Association (APA). - G. Define the meaning and legal consequences of plagiarism and follow ethical and legal guidelines for gathering and using information. - H. Demonstrate ethical and responsible use of all sources, including the Internet, Artificial Intelligence (AI), and new technologies, as they develop.